 - In a small mixing bowl whisk together the melted vegan butter, the hot sauce, granulated garlic, and salt to make the buffalo sauce.
 Set aside.

-- Heat a large nonstick skillet (like cast iron!) over medium heat, add the two teaspoons of oil then the drained soy curls.
-Fry for 5-7 minutes, stirring occasionally, until the soy curls are lightly browned.
-Pour the buffalo sauce over the soy curls and cook and for an additional 2-3 minutes until the sauce is absorbed.
-Taste and add more hot sauce or salt if desired.
-Remove the soy curls from heat and set aside until you're ready to make your pizza.
+- Heat a large skillet over medium heat.
+Add the two teaspoons of oil and drained soy curls.
+Sauté until the soy curls are lightly browned, about 5-7 minutes.
+Pour in the buffalo sauce and cook an additional 2-3 minutes until the sauce is absorbed.
+Remove from the heat and set aside until ready to make the pizza.